-EARLY CONTACTS PRIOR TO RELOCATIONS
+EARLY CONTACTS

 The first European reference to Ellesmere Island comes from William Baffin, commander of the ship Discovery, while visiting the Jones Sound area in the summer of 1616.
-The island was later named after the First Earl of Ellesmere by Commander E. A. Inglefield while on a mission to find the lost Franklin Expedition in 1852.
-During the 19th century, various explorers and whalers visited Jones Sound, but the area was not thoroughly explored until 1899, when Otto Sverdrup began charting the region after being trapped by ice.8 For three years, Sverdrup visited and mapped major portions of southern and western Ellesmere Island and northern Devon Island.
+The Island was later named after the First Earl of Ellesmere by Commander E. A. Inglefield while on a mission to find the lost Franklin Expedition in 1852.
+During the nineteenth century, various explorers and whalers visited Jones Sound, but the area was not thoroughly explored until 1899, when Otto Sverdrup began charting the region after being trapped by ice.
+For three years, he and his men explored and mapped major portions of southern and western Ellesmere Island, and northern Devon Island.
 While doing so, Sverdrup claimed parts of Ellesmere Island for Norway.
-This resulted in Canada turning its attentions to the Arctic by first sending explorers and later the RCMP.
+This resulted in Canada turning its attentions to the Arctic by first sending explorers, and later the RCMP.

-In 1922, the Canadian government moved to establish RCMP detachments on Ellesmere Island to assert Canada's claim to the area.9 At that time, there was only one other RCMP post north of the mainland, located at Herschel Island, west of the Mackenzie River delta.
-These detachments were also intended to act as small "colonies," demonstrating Canadian influence in the north.
-The first detachment was located at Craig Harbour.10 In 1926, a second post was established on the Bache Peninsula, but was abandoned in 1933.
-By that time, Norway had relinguished all claims to the Canadian Arctic.
+In 1922, the Canadian government moved to establish RCMP detachments on Ellesmere Island in an attempt to assert their claim to the area.
+At that time, there was only one other RCMP post north of the mainland, located at Herschel Island, west of the Mackenzie River delta.
+These detachments were also intended to act as small "colonies," demonstrating Canadian influence in the North.
+The first detachment was located at Craig Harbour.
+In 1926, a second post was established on the Bache Peninsula, but was abandoned in 1933.
+By that time, Norway had relinquished all claims to the Canadian Arctic.
 With the onset of the Second World War and with the Canadian government's focus directed elsewhere, the Craig Harbour RCMP detachment was also closed in 1940.

 The RCMP often employed Inuit families at the detachments as special constables to help hunt, serve as guides, and assist in maintaining the post.
 The first Inuit special constable at Craig Harbour was Kakto, from Pond Inlet.
 Kakto brought with him his spouse, Oo-ar-loo, and their two children.
-Unfortunately, after only a couple of months, the two children died from influenza, which led Kakto and Oo-ar-loo to return home to Pond Inlet.
+Unfortunately, after only a couple of months, the two children died from influenza.
+This resulted in Kakto and Oo-ar-loo returning home to Pond Inlet.
 After that, all special constables were recruited from Greenland until the post's closure in 1940.
-At times, one or more families lived at the post, but they were never considered a permanent population.
-When the post was reopened in August 1951, the Canadian government decided that only Pond Inlet families would be employed to dissuade Inuit from Greenland from coming to the area to hunt.
+At times, one or more families lived at the post, but were never considered a permanent population.
+When the post was reopened in August 1951, the Canadian government decided that only Pond Inlet families would be employed, in order to dissuade Inuit from Greenland from coming to the area to hunt.
 In 1953, the detachment at Craig Harbour was home to one RCMP special constable and his family from Pond Inlet, and two single RCMP constables.
-12